kevinsint/droid-diagram/README.md

   - Output pins have their own tracks.
   - Input pins have their own tracks.
 - Tracks are assigned from nearest to farthest from the circuit:
-  - Input pin tracks: Assigned from right to left.
+  - Input pin tracks: Assigned from right to left (need revision).
-  - Output pin tracks: Assigned from left to right.
+  - Output pin tracks: Assigned from left to right (need revision).
 - Track assignment is independent of lane assignment.
-- Tracks are identified by `trackIndex`.
+- Tracks are identified by an index.

-#### Route

-The route refers to the specific lane and track a cable uses to connect pins.